 - Interactively demonstrate in the Powertrak 3D Product Configurator application

-- Don a HTC Vive, Oculus Rift or Google Cardboard headset for a virtual reality experience
+- Don an HTC Vive, Oculus Rift or Google Cardboard headset for a virtual reality experience

 Interactively Demonstrate on Laptops, Desktops, and Tablets

-Visually amaze decision makers with an awe-inspiring interactive, three-dimensional experience.
+Visually amaze decision-makers with an interactive and immersive experience.

-Invite decision makers and anyone else involved in the process to visually see 3D medical or dental products, equipment, and instruments in the configured room.
+Invite business leaders, decision-makers and anyone else involved in the process to visually see 3D medical or dental products, equipment, and instruments in the configured room.
 Powertrak 3D Product Configurator empowers users to navigate the room (zoom and pan) and interact with the products (attach, move, spin, swivel, and rotate).

 Immersive Virtual Reality

-The next generation option is virtual reality.
+The next-generation option is virtual reality.
 Powertrak Virtual Reality Product Configurator delivers a personal, intimate experience with the configured environment.
-Strap on a HTC Vive headset and virtually walk around the room, reach for objects, adjust products, and most importantly see the room from the perspective of a surgeon and/or other OR personnel.
+Strap on an HTC Vive headset and virtually walk around the room, reach for objects, adjust products, and most importantly see the room from the perspective of a surgeon and/or other OR personnel.